ellianaping/444FinalProject/README.md

 This CSV shows the evaluation metrics with the TimeCopilotForecasts (Chronos,Moirai,TimesFM,TabPFN) ([CSV with TimeCiplot AND TabPFN ](https://github.com/user-attachments/files/27451628/tf_eval.csv))

-Then we counted how many times each model won. the charts below show these counts:
+We then counted how often each model wins, where a win means the model achieves the lowest value for a specific metric on a given series (for example, lowest MAE).
+The following charts show those results:

 Baseline model: <img width="308" height="157" alt="Screenshot 2026-05-07 at 1 40 16 PM" src="https://github.com/user-attachments/assets/e138f3b1-47f4-421e-8dc2-e1b64f8fd6e7" />